danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

  Execution Time: 283.426 ms
 ```

-At ~283ms for a single search over 100k rows, this is already slow on a single-user machine!
+At ~283ms for a single search over 100k rows, this is already slow on a single-user machine.
+In production with thousands of simultaneous users, searches were taking upwards of a minute!

 <aside class="markdown-aside">
-If you're not already comfortable reading PostgreSQL <code>EXPLAIN ANALYZE</code> output, or want a refresher on how to interpret query plans and spot performance bottlenecks, I wrote a more in-depth walkthrough in an earlier post: <a class="markdown-link" href="https://danielabaron.me/blog/rails-query-perf/">Rails Query Performance: A Practical Guide</a>.
+If you're unfamiliar with reading PostgreSQL <code>EXPLAIN ANALYZE</code> output, I wrote a more in-depth walkthrough in an earlier post: <a class="markdown-link" href="https://danielabaron.me/blog/rails-query-perf/">Rails Query Performance: A Practical Guide</a>.
 </aside>

 **Why so slow?**